Chimney and Woodstove Safety

 wood stove

-• Solid fuel heating appliances cannot share a common flue with chimney flues used by another solid fuel, fossil fuel, or gas fire appliance.
+• Solid fuel heating appliances must not share a common flue with chimney flues used by another solid fuel, fossil fuel, or gas fire appliance.

-• A qualified mason should inspect the chimney and flue before the stove is used and annually.
+• A qualified mason should inspect the chimney and flue before the stove is used.
 Cracks in the flue or mortar joints can allow flames and heated gases to get into living spaces.

 • Read a brochure about chimney and woodstove safety in English or Spanish.